vivekhandebagh/vivekhandebagh.github.io/_posts/2025-09-12-outgrowing-idealisms.md

 Human nature is downstream of the material conditions that surround it.

-Im not a commie nor are I too well read on marxist literature, but I'm going to have to give one to them here.
+I'm not a commie nor are I too well read on marxist literature, but I'm going to have to give one to them here.

 It’s quite interesting, actually both Chanakya and Marx share this sense of historical materialism.
 The Arthashastra goes into some detail about how economics/statecraft is the apex of all knowledge and how all moral, spiritual, and metaphysical knowledge is downstream of it.
 This sentiment is pretty much encapsulated by his famous quote: “dharmasya mūlam arthah” (material prosperity is the root of all righteousness/cosmic order).